Transition to College Advice from the Comfort Ability Peer Advisory Board

 - Consider taking a lighter class load or attending as a part-time student for the first year.
 This can reduce anxiety and help protect time for exercise, relaxation, and important rehabilitation therapies so you will stay well-balanced.

 - Choose a college closer to home.
 Staying within a few hours of home, at least for the first year, may make it easier to stay connected to supportive family or local providers.
 Once you have confidence in your ability to manage your health in college, you can branch out further.

 - Think about how you could adapt your course schedule to fit your needs.
 Some people find it helpful to spread classes across the week while others prefer to condense them into a few days, so they have some “off days” in between.
 It can also be helpful to take a mix of in-person and online or virtual classes to reduce physical demands in the short-term.
 The goal is to build a schedule that gives you the flexibility you need to be successful.

 - Research college accessibility services.
 If you anticipate that your health may impact your function in college, it’s good to know, before you start, what services are available to support you.
 Services may include housing preferences, academic accommodations, or behavioral health supports.

-- Don’t skip a college visit due to pain.
-If you are in the middle of a pain flare, or still struggling with significant pain during college tour season, you can request an “accessible tour.”
+- Don’t skip a college visit due to the symptoms.
+If you are in the middle of a symptom flare, or still struggling with significant discomfort during college tour season, you can request an “accessible tour.”
 Be sure to let the college know specifically what physical accommodations you may need.
 If that’s not an option, a virtual tour may be offered.